SavvasPolydorou/CustomersAPI/README.md

 ## Running the project locally
 - Clone the project (or download a .zip version of it) and open it on Visual Studio (I'm using VS 2022)
 - Open the CustomersAPI.sln solution
-- Right click on CustomersAPI -> Set as startup project
+- Right click on CustomersAPI -> Set as startup project and run the app
-- If a "Trust ASP.NET Core SSL Certificate" prompt comes up, press Yes twice
+- If prompts come up, press Yes for all of them
--
+- If for whatever reason the Swagger page doesn't load on Chrome, try Edge
 - You should land on this URL (https://localhost:7257/swagger/index.html) on your preferred browser and should see the Swagger UI index page

+## Before you start exploring the endpoints
+In order to use the endpoints under Customers, you need to be authenticated.
+Expand the HTTP POST /Authenticate endpoint and press Try it out.
+I provided default values, all you need to do is scroll down and press Execute.
+Copy the bearer token from the response and scroll up to where it says Authorize (right hand corner), click it and paste your token in.
+You should now be authorized to use the endpoints under Customers.
 ## Important notes
 - Make sure to send a request to the Authenticate endpoint in order to grab a bearer token so you can use the rest of the endpoints.
 All of the  Customer endpoints need authentication in order to produce results.
 - The external API to fetch information about a company's ticker symbol can be found [here](https://site.financialmodelingprep.com/developer/docs/).
 If needed, register your own free account to grab an API key to use their API on this project.
 Alternatively, click [here](https://github.com/SavvasPolydorou/CustomersAPI/blob/380a1e0bf4441e4df69103255110ff0bf9084d5d/Services/CustomerService.cs#L134) to use my own personal API key, although a few requests are left and the account will be closed right after someone reviews this assessment.